alihanbays/Bayshell/README.md

-Bayshell is a simple shell implementation with C++
+Bayshell is a simple shell implementation with C++.